Reading Time: 3 minutes

 Edmond Lou

-Adolescent idiopathic scoliosis is a deformity of the spine that occurs in two to four percent of those between the ages of 10 and 18.
+Adolescent idiopathic scoliosis is a deformity of the spine that occurs in two to four per cent of those between the ages of 10 and 18.
 A lifelong and potentially progressive condition, it can cause deformity and pain later in life if untreated, says Edmond Lou of the Department of Electrical and Computer Engineering.

 Lou has adapted a portable ultrasound device already available on the market by adding electronics and AI software to reconstruct a series of single images into a three-dimensional scan of the spine.